OIT-ADS-Web/scramjet/README.md

 a store of some sort - and be able to send only adds, updates or deletes to that store.

+** NOTE ** this is in very early development and likely to change substantially.
+So for the time being, it is here for instructional purposes only, I would not recommend using it with any projects.

 # as library (API)

 * Staging Table